A brief comparison of test equating methods

 We’ll apply the equivalent groups design, following the

-kequate package vignette (Andersson,
+kequate package vignette (Andersson

-output objects are then used by the kequate() function.
+are then used by the kequate() function.

 Notably, like Leunbach, kernel equating also allows for equating using only sum scores.